slok/grafterm/docs/cfg.md

 - `color`: The color of the displayed series.

+##### `visualization.yAxis`

+In this block the settings that represent the format of the y axis are customized.

+- `unit`: Will convert the value to the unit text representation.
+Check `unit` section in this same doc.
+- `decimals`: The number of decimals used for the representation when the unit format is used.

 ### Templating

 Templating of strings use golang built in template.
 You can use variables of different kinds on different parts of the dashboard.